 9) Record Keeping

+Escrow

 All RIRs must maintain proper records of all registry activities, including the archiving of all information collected from LIRs in the process of making IP address space assignments.
 This data is needed for internal purposes (namely, the evaluation of subsequent requests from the same customers), and also to maintain the auditability of RIR operations, essential in demonstrating responsible and neutral operations.

 English is considered the official language of the registry system.
 Therefore, core registry documentation and records which may be subject to frequent review by (or exchange with) other RIRs, IANA or ICANN must be available at all times in English.
 In addition information which may be required for operational audit of RIR procedures must be able to be provided in English within a reasonable timeframe.